jnunyez/synchronization/README.md

 ### Install Operators from the embedded OperatorHub

 Now that the card has been installed, we proceed to installing the required Operators in our OpenShift cluster.
-These pieces of software will be in charge of configuring the Timing Synchronization aspects supported by the card.
+These pieces of software are in chrage of the Lifecycle management of the Timing Synchronization aspects supported by the card.

 #### Create namespace
 We first create a namespace from the Web Console.
 Go to **Administration->Namespaces** and click